tkotani/DOSnpSupplement/README.md

 # Dataset of band gaps in QSGW

-We use ecalj_auto implemented at ecalj/ecalj_auto in [ecalj package](https://github.com/tkotani/ecalj).
+We use ecalj_auto implemented in the ecalj/ecalj_auto in [ecalj package](https://github.com/tkotani/ecalj).
-Crystal structures are tiven in ecalj/ecalj_atuo/INPUT/gw1500.
+Crystal structures are given in ecalj/ecalj_atuo/INPUT/gw1500.
 To reproduce the result, run jobgw1500.sh.
-(In advance, check ecalj_atuo/README.md.
-You need modify a little to fit to your system).
+(Please check ecalj_atuo/README.md.
+You need to modify a little to fit your system).

-* Note that our computational condition as for GW self-energy part is not large enough (4x4x4 level for self energy for Si.
+* Note that our computational condition for GW self-energy part is not large enough (4x4x4 level for self energy for Si.
 One-body self-consistency part is with 8x8x8).
-* Crystal structures at Material project (MP) does not necessarily be in good agreements with experiments.
+* Crystal structures at the Material project (MP) do not necessarily be in good agreements with experiments.
 (For example, MP2534 gives a=5.75 $\AA$ for GaAs, while  a=5.65$\AA$ in experiments.).
 We found no band gap of VWN exchange correlation with a=5.75 $\AA$.
-* When 1shotQSGW and 2ndshowQSGW are rather different, Probably a little away from QSGW converged values.
+* When 1shotQSGW and 2ndshowQSGW are rather different, probably a little away from QSGW converged values.

 * Since PDOS used for our DOSnp paper is too huge.
 Ask us if necessary.